Front SMS Gateway API (Product description)

 Please note that new error codes may be added in future versions.

-2.3 DELIVERY STATUS FOR SENT TEXTS
+2.3 DELIVERY STATUS FOR OUTBOUND MESSAGES

-Parameter | Description | Legal Values | Comment |
+| Parameter | Description | Legal Values | Comment |

-status | New status on SMS | -1, 4, 5 | See below |
+| status | New status on SMS | -1, 4, 5 | See below |

-origid | ID Reference Number | Same number as confirmation ID when the message was sent | Unique number for each text message |
+| origid | ID Reference Number | Same number as confirmation ID when the message was sent | Unique number for each text message |

 Status -1: